 - 6 Kalamata olives, pitted and cut

 - 4 marinated anchovies, cut in pieces

 - ½ boiled beet, cut in pieces

 - Greek salad dressing

-Place everything in a salad bowl and mix dressing in.
+- Place all the salad ingredients in a large salad bowl and mix in dressing.

 If you ever visit Greece or Cyprus and want the classic Greek Salad order a “Horiatiki” salad and you will get what you expect.